lowkaihon/data-analyst-agent-V2/README.md

 3. **Postgres Operators**: Use `||` for string concatenation, `COALESCE()`, `DATE_TRUNC()`, `FILTER (WHERE ...)` for conditional aggregates

-4. **Always LIMIT, No Semicolons**: Every query ends with `LIMIT ≤1500` for analysis (visualization queries automatically use optimal limits up to 10K based on chart type) with no trailing semicolons
+4. **Always LIMIT, No Semicolons**: Every query ends with `LIMIT ≤1500` for analysis (visualization queries use smart data handling: fetch up to 10K rows for small datasets, auto-aggregate for large boxplots, or reject with guidance for other large charts) with no trailing semicolons

 ### Database Schema
 - `datasets`: Metadata about uploaded CSV files